-Additionally, the bill allows the governing board of the university system that establishes the law school to issue bonds up to $40 million for acquiring or improving facilities related to the law school.
-It also includes provisions for the pledge of revenue funds, including student tuition, to secure the bonds.
+Additionally, the bill allows the governing board of the university system that establishes the law school to issue bonds up to $40 million for acquiring and improving facilities related to the law school.
+It also includes provisions for the pledge of revenue funds to secure the bonds and allows for the transfer of funds among institutions within the university system to meet obligations.
 The law school will be eligible for funding from the Texas Constitution, depending on which university system establishes it.
 The bill will take effect immediately if it receives a two-thirds vote from both houses of the legislature; otherwise, it will take effect on September 1, 2025.

 Statutes affected: Introduced: ()